Scroll to navigation

 --safe-updates, --i-am-a-dummy, -U

 Allow only those UPDATE and DELETE statements that specify which rows to modify by using key values.
 If you have set this option in an option file, you can override it by using --safe-updates on the command line.
-See the section called “MYSQL TIPS”, for more information about this option.
+See the section called “MARIADB TIPS”, for more information about this option.

 --secure-auth